 by Catherine Misener

 Looking for something spicy in the mornings to wake you up?
-Try Frieda’s Soyrizo – perfect for omelettes, tacos, quiche…
+Try Frieda’s Soyrizo – perfect for omelets, tacos, quiche…

-I used Soyrizo w/ scrambled eggs, in an omelette, in a quiche and a Thanksgiving stuffing – all turned out great.
+I used Soyrizo w/ scrambled eggs, in an omelet, in a quiche and a Thanksgiving stuffing – all turned out great.

 One of the better soy meat substitutes around, in that it actually tastes and feels like the “real thing”.
 In fact, we prefer the taste and texture of soyrizo over chorizo in any dish.
 You get the flavor, without the grease.

 Each 12 oz. package costs $2.99 and will yield 6 servings (or 24 tacos, 3 quiches, stuffing for 12) so it is economical.
 I think that we have the tendency to squirm at some of the prices of soy foods – especially meat analogs.
 Often, the packaging of the soy products makes it seem as if you are getting a small amount.
 In reality, 1 package of soy crumbles (for example) is equal to 1 ½ lb of ground beef.
 So you are actually saving money.
 The soyrizo will also yield plenty of breakfasts – it keeps about 2 weeks, refrigerated.